ganslate-team/ganslate/docs/package_overview/5_engines.md

 ------------
 ## `Inferer`
-The `Inferer` class ([source](https://github.com/ganslate-team/ganslate/ganslate/engines/validator_tester.py)) represents a simplified inference engine without any mechanism for metric calculation.
+The `Inferer` class (`ganslate.engines.Inferer` [source](https://github.com/ganslate-team/ganslate/ganslate/engines/validator_tester.py)) represents a simplified inference engine without any mechanism for metric calculation.
 Therefore, it expects data without a ground truth to compare against.
 It does execute utility tasks like fetching data from a data loader, tracking I/O and computation time, and logging and saving images under normal circumstances.
 However, when used in the _deployment_ mode, the `Inferer` essentially acts as a minimal inference engine that can be easily integrated into other applications.